venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 tags: "Web Development"
 ---

-In this blog, I would like to talk about how to build a full stack web application to generate dynamic data reports at the front-end HTML page by querying the MySQL database from the back-end Flask server as a beginner.
+In this blog, I would like to talk about how to build a full stack web application to generate dynamic data reports in the front-end HTML page by querying the MySQL database from the back-end Flask server as a beginner.

 ### Set up Flask Server
-Flask is a lightweight python-based web application framework, and it is super straight forward to get it installed on your local machine by running the following command:
+Flask is a lightweight python-based web application framework, and it is straight forward to get installed on your local machine by running the following command:

 ```
 $ pip install flask